 Easing the Back-to-School Transition: A Parent’s Guide to Supporting Kids in the First Few Weeks

-Are you or your child still feeling the ups and downs of the new school year?
+Are you or your child feeling the ups and downs of the new school year?
 Even after the first day has come and gone, many parents and children are still adjusting to new routines, expectations, and environments.
 These first few weeks can bring big feelings for kids of all ages, whether they are starting a new grade, changing schools, or simply finding their rhythm again after summer break.

-Parents play an important role in helping children navigate this ongoing transition with confidence and calm.
 Below are helpful tips to support your child emotionally, socially, and mentally as they continue settling into the classroom.

 1. Keep the Conversation Going